EPA Announces First Water Infrastructure Loan Under WIFIA | US EPA

 EPA Announces First Water Infrastructure Loan Under WIFIA

-King County, Wash., receives a $134.5 million WIFIA loan to help finance water infrastructure upgrades that will better protect public health and water quality
+King County receives a $134.5 million WIFIA loan to help finance water infrastructure upgrades that will better protect public health and water quality

 “Today’s loan marks a major milestone in advancing President Trump’s vision for improving our country’s water infrastructure,” said EPA Administrator Scott Pruitt.
 “EPA’s WIFIA program is proof positive that we can achieve environmental protections and economic growth at the same time.”